Critalic/AuctionCourseWork/Readme.md

 ```
 Note:
-Java reflection mechanism was used to construct the database queries
+Java reflection mechanism was used in constructing database requests to take advantade of DB side indexing.
-to preserve the application memory, sacrificing the response speed.
 ```

 [2]:(https://tailwindcss.com/)